Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 ### Features Left to Implement

-- In the future I plan to add more real work experience to make My portfolio and About me pages better.
+- In the future I plan to add further projects, work experience to make My portfolio and About me pages better.
-- In my Get in touch page I would like to fix my form to work properly, so when I have enough knowledge for this, I will come back to this section, and I will make my submit button work.
+- On my Get in touch page I would like to fix my form to work properly, so when I have enough knowledge for this, I will come back to this section, and I will make my submit button work.

 ## Technologies Used